-What to wear – how to blend in and avoid looking like a tourist!
+What to wear on your UK vacation – how to blend in and avoid looking like a tourist!

 Note – if you plan to visit somewhere a little posh (the Ritz for afternoon tea for example) you will need to be dressed smartly (no jeans, sneakers) so pack one ‘dressier’ outfit if that is something you plan to do!

-There are lots of ideas in our UK packing guide so do check that out but here are some accessory ideas!
+There are lots of ideas and packing tips in our UK packing guide so do check that out for London wardrobe, summer clothes and winter packing essentials but here are some accessory ideas!

 In addition to this website, you may wish to buy a travel guide book or two.
 We have lots of suggestions in our article about the best travel guides for UK travel too so do check that out.